 Located off Highway 395, about 40 miles south of Lone Pine, sits a desolate area known as Fossil Falls.
 There is one sign for it each way, and if you blink, you can miss it.
 However, if you take the trip out to Fossil Falls, I guarantee what awaits you down the mile-long washboard dirt road is something you have probably never seen before.

+As you drive north on Highway 395 past the town of Pearsonville, watch for the signs that note Fossil Falls on the right hand side.
 Turning off Highway 395, we took our time down the poorly maintained road and arrived at the small dirt parking lot.
 This lot has a bathroom, a small map, and a picnic bench; in the heat of August, the weather was almost unbearable.

 Lucky the trek to Fossil Falls is only around .2 miles, so it is an easy trail, even in the heat; just make sure to bring water.